mrstone14/RoastLearner/documentation/Deploy_Python3.md

 ```
 pip install -r ./requirements.txt
 ```
+If you get an error on this step or the one below, make sure you ran your command prompt/PowerShell session as admin!

 * Install pyAudioAnalysis:

 ```
-pip install -e
+pip install -e .
 ```

-Finally, test the installation by running an analysis against the included test data:
+* Finally, test the installation by running an analysis against the included test data:

 ```
 cd "C:\Program Files\Python312\Scripts\pyAudioAnalysis\pyAudioAnalysis"